CraneSoftwrights/revenge/en/README.md

 A player playing the hash (or "pound", or "octothorpe") swaps the positions of any two pegs in the play zone, be they their own pegs and/or the pegs of their opponents.

+All pegs in the start, safe, and end zones are protected from being swapped.

 ## 5 The win

 <img src="../shared/objective.png" style="height:100px"/>

 The winning player is the first to get all of their pegs into their end zone.
+There are no ties, and so the dealer is at a slight disadvantage of playing last behind the other players in turn.

-Before the game begins, all players must agree on the rules of filling the end zone.
+Before the game begins, all players must agree on the rules for filling the end zone.

 ### 5.1 The easy win